-A variable-length array can be used to specify the hierarchy, even if the hierarchy is balanced to a fixed depth.
+You can use a variable-length array to specify the hierarchy, even if the hierarchy is balanced to a fixed depth.
 When using columns or fixed arrays to specify the levels, you can specify data associated only with those levels at the bottom (or leaf) nodes.
 In this case, all higher nodes in the hierarchy must be aggregated.
-However, rather than relying on automatic aggregation, you might want to supply your own data for each level of the hierarchy (if, for example, the calculation can not be done automatically by the Tree Visualizer).
+However, rather than relying on automatic aggregation, you might want to supply your own data for each level of the hierarchy (if, for example, the calculation cannot be performed automatically by the Tree Visualizer).
 In that case, use variable-length arrays to specify levels and provide separate data for each level.
 For example, the data file might contain lines such as: